BluePsyduck/symfony-process-manager/README.md

 * **processStartCallback:** Triggered before a process is started.
 * **processFinishCallback:** Triggered when a process has finished.
-* **processSuccessCallback:** Triggered when a processes has finished with an exit code of 0.
-* **processFailCallback:** Triggered when a processes has failed with an exit code other than 0.

-_Note:_ Each process will trigger either the `processSuccessCallback` or the `processFailCallback` depending of its exit code.
-The `processFinishCallback` will always be triggered afterwards, ignoring the exit code.

 Each callback gets the process instance which triggered the event passed as only parameter.
 Here is an example of setting a `processStartCallback`: